Marijuana Plant Training – Increase your Yield every Harvest

 Image Credit to grow weed easy

-Super Cropping is an awesome way to improve the yield of your plants!
+Super Cropping, also known as high-stress training for cannabis, is an awesome way to improve the yield of your plants!
 It’s a bit dangerous for new growers since you may break the outer layers of the stem pretty easily.
 The key here is to be gentle and to follow the steps thoroughly!

 By breaking the stem you’re giving the opportunity to the plant to fix that area and create a “knot”.
 That knot will allow the plant to store much more nutrients within the stem, meaning that the flowers will have more energy available near by.